Dragon Age Legends (2011), originally a Facebook strategy RPG app, now available offline.

 Ferelden is basically "Scotland/Anglo-Saxon England" as a foil to the whole high medieval "Plantagenet England/France" thing Orlais has going.
 Ferelden also has Irish influences, mostly in the names.

 The Free Marches represent the mess of micro-states that Germany was until the 19th century.
-Kirkwall on the otherhand is more of a melting pot, giving us such things as Elfs in turbans.
+Kirkwall, on the other hand, is more of a melting pot, giving us such things as Elfs in turbans.
+It's named for a city in the Orkney Islands, but aside from being a viscountcy, the resemblances to real Kirkwall stop there.

 Somewhat confusingly, the Anderfels have German parallels as well, although more along the lines of the Teutonic Order and Prussia, with some Mongolian influences (their territory consists mainly of large, sparsely populated steppes) thrown in.